flamingo1332/argocd_vault_plugin_installation_with_helm/README.md

 # Argo CD Vault Plugin Installation Guide with Helm

-This repository provides a simple guide to installing the Argo CD Vault Plugin using Helm and Terraform.
-You can easily install argocd-vault-plugin (with sidecar installation option) just by changing the parameters of the argocd helm chart.
+This repository provides a simple guide to installing the Argo CD Vault Plugin using Helm and Terraform using sidecar option.
+You can easily install argocd-vault-plugin (sidecar installation option) just by changing the parameters of the argocd helm chart.

 ## Prerequisites
 - k8s Cluster